chalmers-revere/opendlv/README.md

 Next, you can test the software by executing different parts of the software stack.

-Terminal 1 (odsupercomponent will load and provide the configuration data):
+Terminal 1 (odsupercomponent will load and provide the configuration data and realize the other components' life-cycle management; cf. http://docs.opendavinci.org):

     $ cd opendlv/build/out
     $ LD_LIBRARY_PATH=lib bin/odsupercomponent --cid=111 --verbose=1